yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 ### How does the YugabyteDB Anywhere UI interact with YugabyteDB data nodes?

+YugabyteDB Anywhere communicates with nodes using a service installed on each node called the [YugabyteDB Anywhere node agent](#what-is-a-node-agent).
+The node agent is an RPC service, and once installed on a node, YugabyteDB Anywhere does not require SSH or elevated (root) permissions to interact with the data nodes.

-The YugabyteDB Anywhere UI creates a passwordless SSH connection to interact with the data nodes.
+For universes deployed using earlier versions of YugabyteDB Anywhere, YugabyteDB Anywhere creates a passwordless SSH connection to interact with the data nodes.

 ### Can I access the database machines that get spawned in public clouds?

-Yes, you have access to all machines spawned.
-The machines are spawned by YugabyteDB Anywhere.
+Yes, you have access to all machines spawned by YugabyteDB Anywhere.
 YugabyteDB Anywhere runs on your machine in your region/data center.

-If you have configured YugabyteDB Anywhere to work with any public cloud (such as AWS or GCP), it will spawn YugabyteDB nodes using your credentials on your behalf.
+If you have configured YugabyteDB Anywhere to work with any public cloud (such as AWS or GCP), it will spawn YugabyteDB nodes using your credentials.
 These machines run in your account, but are created and managed by YugabyteDB Anywhere on your behalf.
 You can log on to these machines any time.
 The YugabyteDB Anywhere UI additionally displays metrics per node and per universe.

 ### How many machines do I need to try out YugabyteDB Anywhere against my load?